HudaAlshammari/Wejhuh/README.md

 ### User Stories :
 - Signup with email and Passowrd
-- See the front of the house and discover the most important tourist cities in the Kingdom of Saudi Arabia.
+- See the front of the Home and discover the most important tourist cities in the Kingdom of Saudi Arabia.
-- From the "Watch" list, discover the most important events in the Kingdom of Saudi Arabia
+- From the "See" list, discover the most important events in the Kingdom of Saudi Arabia
 - In "My Trip" the user's favorite places and saved to visit
 - In "More", see the terms and conditions..
 - In the "Profile" there are settings - change the language, a number for quick contact in the center of the Ministry of Tourism, and a list of important numbers